Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [x] Directly resize the global_mask to get the mask in feature space.
 - [x] Visualization of flow.
 It is still experimental now.
 - [x] Extensions of Shift-Net.
 Still active in absorbing new features.
+- [x] Fix bug in guidance loss when adopting it in multi-gpu.
+- [x] Add composit L1 loss between mask loss and non-mask loss
+- [x] Finish optimizing soft-shift
 - [ ] Fix performance degradance when batchsize is larger than 1.
-- [ ] Fix bug in guidance loss when adopting it in multi-gpu.
 - [ ] Add random batch of masks
-- [ ] Add soft transition from centered mask to random ones
-- [ ] Add composit L1 loss between mask loss and non-mask loss
-- [ ] Finish optimizing soft-shift
-- [ ] Evaluate imagenet pre-trained models as discriminator

 ## Citation
 If you find this work useful or gives you some insights, please cite: